 Atlantic Highlands is a very small coastal borough (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 4,311 people and two constituent neighborhoods, Atlantic Highlands is the 346th largest community in New Jersey.
-Atlantic Highlands has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 4,351 people and two constituent neighborhoods, Atlantic Highlands is the 346th largest community in New Jersey.
+Atlantic Highlands has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Housing costs in Atlantic Highlands are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Atlantic Highlands is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Atlantic Highlands is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Atlantic Highlands who work in sales jobs (13.47%), management occupations (11.06%), and office and administrative support (10.57%).
+Atlantic Highlands is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Atlantic Highlands is a borough of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Atlantic Highlands who work in management occupations (17.28%), sales jobs (14.98%), and healthcare (8.62%).

 Of important note, Atlantic Highlands is also a borough of artists.
 Atlantic Highlands has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Atlantic Highlands’s character.